 So your script is done, and you are about to begin the script breakdown process.
-In order for the script to import correctly into scheduling software, you must review the script for formatting errors.
-In this article, we'll review some of the most common culprits and how to fix them.
+For the script to import correctly into scheduling software, you must review the script for formatting errors.
+In this article, we’ll review some of the most common culprits and how to fix them.

-A script breakdown is when a producer or 1st AD imports a script into scheduling software like Movie Magic Scheduling or StudioBinder.
-During this process, the elements of a scene (i.e. characters, locations, key props, stunt, vehicles, sound effects, etc), are identified in what is called a script breakdown sheet.
+A script breakdown is when a producer or 1st AD imports a script into software like StudioBinder's script breakdown software.
+During this process, the elements of a scene (e.g., characters, locations, key props, stunts, vehicles, sound effects, etc.), are identified in what is called a script breakdown sheet.

-To start, you’ll need to have a script in its source format (i.e. Final Draft, Celtx, or Fountain).
-If all you have is a PDF, you can use WriterDuet for free to convert it to your screenwriting software of choice.
+To start, you’ll need to have a script in its source format (i.e., Final Draft, Celtx, or Fountain).
+If all you have is a PDF, you can also import it directly into StudioBinder's software.

 Want to learn more about the script breakdown process?
 Need a Cheat Sheet for the most common scene elements?
 A script breakdown template?
 Check out our article on how to breakdown a script.